 Data Science and AI

-The division engages in research and education within a growing area encompassing Data Science, AI, and Machine Learning.
-With an increased demand for advanced information systems, computer applications, and autonomous decision-making in nearly all areas of society, data science, and AI are increasingly becoming necessary aspects of software development in general.
+The Data Science and AI division engages in research and education within a growing area encompassing data science, AI, and machine learning and their applications.
+With an increased demand for advanced information systems, computer applications, and autonomous decision-making in nearly all areas of society, data science and AI are increasingly becoming necessary aspects of research, education, industry, and society.

-What is data science, AI and machine learning?
+What are data science, AI, and machine learning?

-AI is concerned with building intelligent systems based on machine learning, logic or other models.
-AI is a highly cross-disciplinary field, using methods from statistics and optimization, machine learning, algorithms (e.g. for inference and for handling large-scale data), as well as other computational techniques.
+Artificial intelligence, or AI, is concerned with building intelligent systems based on machine learning, logic, or other models.
+It is a highly cross-disciplinary field, using methods from statistics and optimization, machine learning, algorithms (e.g., for inference and for handling large-scale data), and various other computational domains to build systems or machines to perform tasks typically requiring human intelligence.

 Research

-Most of the research at Data Science and AI is in cooperation with partners in academia and industry, which is combined with basic research in machine learning and related areas:
+Most of the research at Data Science and AI is conducted in cooperation with partners in academia, industry, public, and cultural sectors; and has many synergies with research in following machine learning and AI related areas:

 • algorithm theory (design, complexity, randomness)